About Belfast City Break

 Titanic Quarter: The Titanic was built at Belfast's famed Harland and Wolff shipyard in East Belfast, nowadays this area houses a state-of-the-art visitor centre, the largest Titanic visitor experience in the world.
 Spread over six floors the 'hulls' are exactly the same height as Titanic when she sat on the slipway.

 The Linen Quarter is the area of Belfast south of the City Hall.
-The name is derived from the many linen manufacturers who made their homes in the area and which were so influential in the development of Belfast, a city once referred to as Linenopolis.
+The name is derived from the many linen manufacturers who made their homes in the area and who were so influential in the development of Belfast, a city once referred to as Linenopolis.

 The Library Quarter is centered around Belfast Central Library.
 Two main newspaper offices can be found here.